1955 Chicago mayoral election: Democratic primary

 With dwindling prospects of receiving the black vote, Kennelly made a miscalculation and attempted to receive white backlash votes.
 He utilized racial stereotypes in his campaign, and made blatant attempts at race baiting.
 Attempting to use William L. Dawson as a boogeyman, he claimed that Dawson was the one who "pushed the controls in the 'Dump Kennelly project".
 Daily news outlets echoed his accusations.
 African American press outlets such as The Chicago Defender strongly criticized Kennelly's tactics.
 Kennelly's racist campaign ultimately drove strong African-American support for Daley's candidacy, as black voters were now driven to kick Kennelly out of office.

 Without machine backing, Kennelly framed his campaign as a fight of, "the people against the bosses", arguing that he had won the opposition of the machine due to his attempts at civil service reform challenging the patronage system.
 Kennelly's anti-machine positioning became rather opportune when a scandal broke with reports that Alderman Benjamin Becker, the machine's slated candidate City Clerk, had been receiving kickbacks from zoning case revenue from an attorney that was a former 40th Ward machine operative.
 Kennelly thought he could beat Daley's machine organizing with use of television commercials.

-Daley's campaign, being backed by the Democratic machine, were run out of their base in the Morrison Hotel.
+Daley's campaign, being backed by the Democratic machine, was run out of its base in the Morrison Hotel.
 Daley's campaign focused on coordinating efforts and assisting the ward organizations that would turn out voters on Election Day.
 Daley spent little time campaigning before the general electorate or proposing policy on hot-button issues, and most of his candidacy focused on machine oiling the gears of the machine, appearing mostly before machine workers and ward organizations rather than before the general electorate.
 Luncheons and rallies were held for precinct captains at the large downtown hotels and at numerous civic centers across the city.
 On Valentine's Day of 1955, Daley spoke before an audience of nearly 5,000 machine workers jammed into the Civic Opera House.
 In his speeches before machine workers and leaders, Daley exalted the machine.